dxw/playbook/guides/running-a-discovery-kick-off-workshop.md

 ---
+title: Running a discovery kick-off workshop
 ---

-# Running a discovery kick-off workshop

 This guide explains how we run a kick-off workshop for a discovery project at dxw digital.